MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 Integration steps without the `react-native link` command.

 1. Open **android/settings.gradle** file and insert the following lines.
 Include the dependencies that you want in your project.
 Each SDK module needs to be added as a separate dependency in this section.
-If you would want to use App Center Analytics and Crashes, add the following lines:
+If you want to use App Center Analytics and Crashes, add the following lines:

     ```groovy
       include ':appcenter-crashes'